dave-mf/pumdm-ummi/readme.rst

 Release Information
 *******************

-this repo contains pumdm website with full release domain : pumdm-ummi.online
+this repo contains pumdm website with full release domain : http://pumdm-ummi.online/

 **************************
 Changelog and New Features